 For this variation of splits you can press the back shin into the wall.
 To prevent your back shin and leg from rolling inwards you can reach a hand back and place it to the inside of the lifted foot.

 If you aren't used to doing this leg stretching yoga pose, it may be a good idea to warm up with high lunge, low lunge and even hamstring stretches.
-You may also want to warm up your arms with poses like balancing cat pose.
+You may also want to warm up your arms with arm supported yoga poses..

 These were the only chairs I had handy!